Zeba-karkhanawala/Zeba-karkhanawala/README.md

 - Utilize SQL & Python for efficient data extraction from Snowflake’s database, aiding departmental research.
 - Refined extraction queries to improve efficiency and reduce data retrieval times for research purposes.

+### Indian Institute of Technology, School of Management and Entrepreneurship
+#### Teaching Assistant, Operations Management
+*Jodhpur, Rajasthan, India | January 2023 – May 2023*
+- Contributed to grading assignments and exams, ensuring fair and consistent evaluation of students' understanding of operations management principles.
+- Offered targeted support to students by clarifying course material complexities and resolving doubts, enhancing their grasp of operations management concepts.

 ### Oxytocin
 #### Product Management Intern (Google Cloud, Microsoft Office, Research)
 *Remote | March 2022 – April 2022*